Could your little one could use a Big?

 When they get together, what do matches do?

 They typically meet up to 3 times a month to go biking, hiking, fishing, go to a show, go walking in the park or to a ballgame.
-They might also bake a cake or build a birdhouse, the choice it up to them.
+They might also bake a cake or build a birdhouse – the choice is up to them.

 How do I sign my child up?